stephenlb/pubnub-mcp-server/README.md

 ## Installation

-The preferred way to run the PubNub MCP server locally or add it to Cursor IDE is via npx:
+The preferred way to run the PubNub MCP server locally or add it to Cursor IDE via npx:

 ```bash
 npx -y @pubnub/mcp
 ```

-This requires Node.js (>= 14) and npm (https://nodejs.org/).
+This requires Node.js (>= 18) and npm (https://nodejs.org/).
 `npx` will automatically fetch and run the latest MCP server.

 ## Configuration

+> *Cursor must be in AGENT MODE to use MCP servers.*

 Cursor IDE discovers MCP servers via a JSON config file.
 Configure the PubNub MCP server globally or per project.